 Payroll tax on termination payments

-Learn how payroll tax applies to payments you make to an employee when they stop working for you.
+Learn how payroll tax applies to payments you make when someone leaves your employment.

 Termination payments include: